Dennis Joseph Lawler Sr.

 He is preceded in death by his parents and sister-in-law Mary Ann Lawler.

-The Funeral Mass for Dennis will be held on Tuesday, March 31, 2026 at 11:00AM at Resurrection Catholic Church with Father James Steffes officiating.
+The Funeral Mass for Dennis will be held on Tuesday, March 31, 2026 at 11:00AM at Church of the Resurrection Catholic Church with Father James Steffes officiating.
 Visitation will be held Monday evening, March 30, 2026 from 5:00pm until 7:00pm in the River Park Chapel at Macken Funeral Home along with one hour prior to the Mass on Tuesday.
 Burial will be at Calvary Cemetery, Rochester, MN.

 Memorials are preferred to Church of the Resurrection Catholic Church in Rochester.